Audition Songs by Musical

-If you’re looking for audition songs for Six, it’s best to choose a pop song from contemporary non-theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Six, it’s fitting to choose a contemporary pop song from non-musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Six premiered in 2017, the audition songs below are from between the 2000s and 2020s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.